 [Updated Friday, April 11, 2014]

-Our open research collaboration has tested the abilities of 10 12 current force fields to correctly sample the headgroup and glycerol conformations in phospholipids.
+Our open research collaboration has tested the abilities of10 12 current force fields to correctly sample the headgroup and glycerol conformations in phospholipids.
 The C-H order parameters calculated from simulations were compared to the corresponding ones measured in accurate NMR experiments.
 We found that none of the force fields is perfect, but promising results were obtained with the CHARMM36 and the unpublished Maciejewski–Rog force fields.

-The computational values have been posted to the nmrlipids.blogspot.fi-blog by the project participants, except for the GAFFlipid and one of the CHARMM36 data sets, which were taken from the original publications [Dickson 2012, Klauda 2010].
+Figure 1.
+The Lipid forcefield comparison.
+The absolute values of PC-lipid headgroup and glycerol C-H order parameters compared to values measured in NMR experiments.
+Pure systems, full hydration.
+The following The computational values have been posted to the nmrlipids.blogspot.fi-blog by the project participants, except for the GAFFlipid and one of the CHARMM36 data sets, which were taken from the original publications [Dickson 2012, Klauda 2010].
 The experimental values were taken from the following publications: DMPC 303K from Gross 1997, DMPC 314K from Dvinskikh 2005, DPPC 310K from Gally 1981, DPPC 322K from Seelig 1977, DPPC 323K from Akutsu 1981, and POPC 298K from Ferreira 2013.
+The vertical bars shown for some of the computational values are not error bars, but demonstrate that for these systems we had two data sets; the ends of the bars mark the values from the two sets, and the dot marks their measurement-time-weighted average. |

 Our results are summarised in Fig. 1; in the following we discuss the key points.